Updated: Jun 2

 Setting a budget is it.
 I like to plan to spend an amount of money and will split it amongst the days that I am there, trying to include travel days too.
 We out here trying to live our best lives, but we also have to be fiscally responsible. *note to self* I have not been as successful at this, but it is on my list of constant self-improvement.

-This is the hardest part for me because I must try on each outfit before it goes into the bag, I call it a fashion show, but my old roommates and boyfriend roll their eyes.
+This is the hardest part for me because I must try on each outfit before it goes into the bag, I call it a fashion show, but all of my friends and family roll their eyes at me.
 Make sure to pack necessities (clothes, toiletries, and meds).
 I always try to check the weather before I go somewhere, but always pack an extra denim jacket or sweatshirt just in case.

 Carry-on's have become my new favorite, although I haven't quite mastered the art of proper packing yet.
 I love the many styles and colors of luggage and all the accessories (extra).